Health, Safety and Welfare Policies

 Student Vehicle Parking

 We regret that due to the very restricted availability of parking spaces, students’ cars may not be parked on the University College Birmingham site.
 There is a good deal of on- and off-street parking nearby but charges and other restrictions do apply.
-There are three public disabled parking bays directly in front of the Summer Row Building.
+There are public disabled parking bays near to UCB campus.

-There is a limited number of cycle and motorcycle bays adjacent to the main entrance to the Summer Row building.
-A small number of additional cycle bays are planned at the rear of the building.
+There is a limited number of cycle and motorcycle bays adjacent to the main entrance to the Summer Row building and the Link.
 University College Birmingham cannot accept any liability for loss or damage to cycles and motorcycles parked in these areas.
-There is no facility for parking cycles or motorcycles at either Moss House or McIntyre House.
+There is no facility for parking cycles or motorcycles at either Moss House, Camden House, James Cond or McIntyre House.

 Back to top